-- 14. It is neither possible nor desirable to define all the circumstances in which shareholders might be willing to agree to disapply pre-emption rights above the level set out in paragraphs 8 and 10 above.
+- 15. It is neither possible nor desirable to define all the circumstances in which shareholders might be willing to agree to disapply pre-emption rights above the level set out in paragraphs 8 and 10 above.
 Nevertheless, there are some general considerations that are likely to be relevant in the majority of cases; these are set out below.
-Companies should ensure they are in a position to communicate such information to shareholders to help them make an informed decision. - 15.
+Companies should ensure they are in a position to communicate such information to shareholders to help them make an informed decision. - 16.
 The critical considerations are likely to include: - the strength of the business case: In order to make a reasoned assessment shareholders need to receive a clear explanation of the purpose to which the capital raised will be put and the benefits to be gained for example in terms of product development or the opportunity cost of not raising new finance to exploit new commercial opportunities and how the financing or proposed future financing fits in with the life-cycle and financial needs of the company. - the size and stage of development of the company and the sector within which it operates.
 Different companies have different financing needs.
 For example, shareholders might be expected to be more sympathetic to a request from a small company with high growth potential than one from a larger, more established company. - the stewardship and governance of the company.
 If the company has a track record of generating shareholder value, clear planning and good communications, this may give shareholders additional confidence in its judgement. - financing options.
 A wide variety of financing options are now available to companies.
-Companies should explain why a non-pre-emptive issue of shares is the most appropriate means of raising capital, and why other financing methods have been rejected. - the level of dilution of value and control for existing shareholders. - the proposed process following approval: Companies should make clear the process they would follow if approval for a non-pre-emptive issue were to be granted, for example how dialogue with shareholders would be carried out in the period leading up to the announcement of an issue. - contingency plans: Company managers should explain what contingency plans they have in place in case the request is not granted, and the implications of such a decision.
+Companies should explain why a non-pre-emptive issue of shares is the most appropriate means of raising capital, and why other financing methods have been rejected. - the level of dilution of value and control for existing shareholders.
+If there would be no resulting dilution, for example if an investment trust sought authority to issue shares at a premium to the underlying net asset value per share, this would not normally raise any concerns; - the proposed process following approval: Companies should make clear the process they would follow if approval for a non-pre-emptive issue were to be granted, for example how dialogue with shareholders would be carried out in the period leading up to the announcement of an issue.

+• contingency plans: Company managers should explain what contingency plans they have in place in case the request is not granted, and the implications of such a decision.